Paul-Asamoah-Boadu/Wrangling-and-Analyze-Data/README.md

 Clean all of the issues you documented while assessing.
 Perform this cleaning in the "Cleaning Data" section in the `wrangle_act.ipynb`.

 Make sure you complete the following items in this step.

+- Before you perform the cleaning, you will make a copy of the original data.